 After you have configured the above audit settings, you can track any change made to folders, subfolders, and files.
 For that, open “Windows Event Viewer” and go to “Windows Logs” ➔ “Security”.
 In the right pane, use the “Filter Current Log” option to find the relevant events.

 For example, if anyone creates a new file, event ID 4656 and Event ID 4663 will both be logged.
 To illustrate this, in our case, a file has been created in the “Work files” folder.
 In the following image, you can see the details of the event ID 4656:

 You can see the new file’s name (C:\Work files\New Text Document) which is visible after you scroll down the side bar.

 The same event ID 4656 shows all accesses made to the objects, such as files and folders.

-LepideAuditor for File Server can be used to track all file and the folder activities of users.
+Lepide File Server Auditor can be used to track all file and the folder activities of users.
 Unlike Native Auditing, you do not have to manually enable the auditing for different files and folders.
-You just have to install the solution, configure the audit settings once and you are good to go.
+You just have to install the solution and configure the audit settings once and you are good to go.

 In the above image, we have highlighted the record which contains the information about where a file was created.
-Answers to all relevant audit questions, such as “who, what, when and where” are available in a single line record.
+Answers to all relevant audit questions, such as “who, what, when, and where” are available in a single line record.

-In this article, you have seen how to keep track of all files and folders activities on your Windows File Server using both native methods and LepideAuditor.
-Clearly the easier option, LepideAuditor for File Server can help you keep track of all the files and folders on your Windows File Servers.
+In this article, you have seen how to keep track of all files and folder activities on your Windows File Server using both native methods and Lepide File Server Auditor.
+Clearly the easier option, Lepide’s File Server auditing software can help you keep track of all the files and folders on your Windows File Servers.